 Scoring (FDARS) application is

 based on my thesis project which helps manage

 Organization risk based on the updated COSO standards with the Fraud Risk

 framework."
 Kathleen Kerwin MBA CFE owner and founder Forensic

 Data Analytics LLC

-is the methology used to build the Forensic Data Analytics
+Scoring is a unique methology used to build the specific Occupational Risk

-Risk Scoring (FDARS™) Predictive Analytic consulting service offering to identify
+Scoring (OFRS™) Predictive Analytic consulting service offering to identify

 predominant organizational risks.